Create PDF Annotations Java – Complete Document Markup Guide

 Implementing Watermark Annotations in PDFs with GroupDocs.Annotation Java: A Comprehensive Guide

 Protect your documents and add branding with watermark annotations.
 This comprehensive guide covers text and image watermarks, positioning strategies, and how to balance visibility with readability.
-Essential for any document security implementation.
+How to add watermark pdf java is explained step‑by‑step.

 Common Use Cases and When to Use Each Annotation Type